-Executive calendar management is one of the best ways you can lean in to support your client’s productivity.
-When they have a calendar that works for them without any heavy lifting on their part, they are free to focus on what matters most.
-However, if your own calendar is disorganized, it will be difficult to organize theirs!
-It’s like trying to make breakfast for the family when you woke up late: scattered, frustrating, and not fun at all. .
-You will build credibility when you personally use the calendar management tools you champion with your client, and your own days will be more productive because you’ll both be on the same page.
+Executive calendar management is one of the best ways you can lean in to support your leader’s productivity.
+When your Exec’s calendar is working for them without any heavy lifting, they are free to focus on what matters most!
+An initial step you can take towards great calendar management is to organize your own calendar first.
+You’ll instantly build credibility with your leader when you personally use the calendar management tools you champion your Executive to use.
+Plus, your own days will be more productive because you’ll both be on the same page.

-Ensure you are using basic calendar management tools like color coding, task batching, themes, white space, etc. These simple tools will help you stay organized and on task which will free you up to do the same with your client.
-Set clear boundaries for your calendar and dream up your ideal week as well.
-Hold yourself accountable to what you put on your own calendar.
+To get started, make sure you’re using basic calendar management tools like color coding, task batching, themes, white space, etc. These simple tools will help you stay organized and on task, which will free you up to do the same with your Executive’s calendar.
+Also remember to set clear boundaries, dream up your ideal work week, and hold yourself accountable to what you put on your own calendar.
 Accountability in the calendar is a must-have for both you and your Executive.

-Before you dive into managing your Executive’s calendar, make sure you have aligned with your client about their personal preferences, priorities, and work styles to find the right calendar management tools.
-A few examples of great questions to ask:
+Before you dive into managing your Executive’s calendar, make sure you have aligned with them about their personal preferences, priorities, and work style to find the right calendar management tools.
+Some great questions to ask: